AnytimeDetailing/free-site-generator/README.md

 ./images/projects

 The directory is parsed to create subsections of the gallery akin to blog posts with images.
 An example folder "2019.01.01Infiniti Wash" exists as an example.
 Folders must always follow the pattern [YYYYMMDD-date][Postname] and contain at least one jpg, jpeg, or png image.
 An image with the text "main" in the name will be used as the primary image for the project.
 An optional file data.json in the individual projects directory specifies optional text, author, and service to be used in the post.
-By default up to three most recent projects will be linked on the site.
+By default only three of the most recent projects will be linked on the site.

 In the case of unfamiliarity with json files; a file named "text.txt" can be used for the text portion.